fregu856/CS224n_project/README.md

 $ wget "http://msvocds.blob.core.windows.net/coco2014/train2014.zip"
 $ unzip train2014.zip

-Download the validation images and place in coco/images/val:
+Download the validation images:
 $ wget "http://msvocds.blob.core.windows.net/coco2014/val2014.zip"
 $ unzip val2014.zip
+Place 5000 of the validation images in coco/images/val, 5000 in coco/images/test and the rest in coco/images/train.

-Download the annotations and place in:
+Download the captions (captions_train2014.json and captions_val2014.json) and place in:
 coco/annotations

 To install the Python API: